 How to work as a team is an important skill.
 This shows how the individual is important to the whole and talks about hard work, achievement and reward, the latter sometimes just being the satisfaction of a job well done.

 A look at the literacy patterns of 'soft c' and 'soft g', the rules and how to teach them.
 It includes tips on general teaching of dyslexics, approaches to use and examples of word lists.

 The Hoopoe, Upupa Epops, the only extant bird of its species, migrates to Europe in Spring to nest and breed.
 Description of a chance sighting in a French garden, including information and interesting cultural and historical facts.

 A view of the types of corruption in the world and ways to beat it; why we should not give up and a vision of a future without corruption.

-Book review of 'The Book Thief' by Markus Zusak, an Australian of German & Austrian parents; a poignant & vivid portrayal of Liesel and her German foster-family who secretly shelter a Jew during WWII.
+'The Book Thief' is by Markus Zusak, an Australian of German & Austrian parents.
+It's a poignant & vivid portrayal of Liesel and her German foster-family who secretly shelter a Jew during WWII.

 Help for Adult Dyslexics; encouragement, contacts for advice & professional assessment plus ideas for self-help regarding reading, improving memory.
 There are links to find further help.